NoWauu/V-lib/backend/README.md

 `VlibBackend` contains the files of the Django project.

-`VlibData` is the Django application in which all the functions to get the data are stored.
+`VlibStations` is the Django application in which all the functions to get the data are stored.

 `manage.py` is the file used to manage the [Django](https://www.djangoproject.com/) server.